-\ - DSS's premium level and profit reflects that DSS did not receive their license to act as an insurance company until mid-December 2020.
-Due to this, all premiums and claims are zero for 2020.
+^{ -} OONA writes insurance only via its subsidiary DSS.
+DSS did not receive their licence to act as an insurance company until mid-December 2020, and DSS did not write any insurance business in 2020.
+Due to this all premiums and claims are zero in 2020.